FarmRadioHangar/living-dashboards/README.md

 # Living Dashboards

-The goal of this project is to create modern visualization tools :gear: for real-time data.
+The goal of this project is to create modern visualization tools :wrench: for real-time data.